brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 This is a step by step tutorial that show how to provide a simple service using Astrix and GigaSpaces.
-A complete example is located in the [examples folder](https://github.com/AvanzaBank/astrix/tree/master/tutorial/trading-api-parent).
+A complete example is located in the [tutorial folder](https://github.com/AvanzaBank/astrix/tree/master/tutorial/trading-api-parent).

 Astrix uses a declarative programming model where the programmer typically uses annotations to express thing such as: